What Am I Looking For?

 The eggs of the Asian citrus psyllid are yellow and are found on the newest leaf growth, nestled among unfolded leaves.
 They are very tiny and hard to see without a hand lens.

 What does the disease look like?

 The first symptom in a Huanglongbing-infected tree, and the most important one to watch for is yellowed leaves.
 However, citrus trees often have yellow leaves because of nutritional deficiencies so its important to know the difference.
 Nutrient deficiency causes a similar pattern of yellowing on both sides of the leaf.
-HLB causes blotchy yellow mottling and is not the same on both sides of the leaf (see this link for more photos of yellow citrus leaves).
+HLB causes blotchy yellow mottling and is not the same on both sides of the leaf.

 Later symptoms of HLB-infected trees include lopsided, small fruit, bitter juice and excessive fruit drop.
 Eventually the tree will stop producing fruit and die.